A 2:1 (Hons) degree (UK or equivalent) in History or a related discipline.

 Our MA programme is designed to foster and challenge students wishing to take their study of history to a deeper level, with a view either to enhance their skills for professions outside of academia or to lay firm foundations for doctoral research.

-Our History MA offers you the opportunity to pursue your chosen period or research specialism through one of its three pathways:
+Our History MA offers you the opportunity to pursue your chosen period or research specialism through one of its three pathways (set out in detail at the bottom of the page):

 - Medieval and Early Modern